Sulochanan/ACS-SubMainRepo/CallAutomation_SimpleIvr/readme.md

 	- ParticipantToAdd: Target phone number to add as participant.

 ### Create Webhook for Microsoft.Communication.IncomingCall event and Microsoft.Communication.RecordingFileStatusUpdated event
-## Subscribe to IncomingCall event

 IncomingCall is an Azure Event Grid event for notifying incoming calls to your Communication Services resource.
-To learn more about it, see [this guide](../../concepts/call-automation/incoming-call-notification.md).
+To learn more about it, see [this guide](https://learn.microsoft.com/en-us/azure/communication-services/concepts/call-automation/incoming-call-notification).
 1. Navigate to your resource on Azure portal and select `Events` from the left side menu.
 1. Select `+ Event Subscription` to create a new subscription.
 1. Filter for Incoming Call event.